nicocardiel/filabres/doc/installation.rst

 Installing Astrometry.net
 .........................

-For the installation of this code you can use **conda** to install within the ``filabres`` environment:
+For the installation of this code you can use ``conda`` to install within the ``filabres`` environment:

 ::

-  $ conda activate filabres
   (filabres) $ conda install -c conda-forge astrometry

 or follow the instructions given in